Mirko Marić

-Born in Bosnia and Herzegovina, Marić represented his native country internationally at youth level.
-He has Croatian citizenship, and represented Croatia internationally at both youth and senior level.

 Club career

 NK Široki Brijeg

 Marić started his professional career at Široki Brijeg.

 Dinamo Zagreb

 Marić signed a seven-year contract with Croatian giants Dinamo Zagreb on 27 March 2014.
 He spent the rest of the season at Široki Brijeg, and then moved to Dinamo Zagreb in the summer.

 NK Široki Brijeg

 Upon his arrival at Dinamo Zagreb in the summer of 2014, Marić was immediately loaned back to Široki Brijeg.
 He played six games for Široki Brijeg, including four in the Europa League qualifying phase.
 He scored two goals for Široki Brijeg in the second leg against Gabala in the first qualifying round.
 On 13 August 2014, Dinamo Zagreb withdrew their loan agreement with Široki Brijeg.

 Lokomotiva

 On 18 August 2014, Marić was loaned to NK Lokomotiva.
 He made his Prva HNL debut against Rijeka on 24 August 2014.
 Marić scored 28 goals in 94 games in all competitions.